CartoDB/observatory-extension/doc/measures_functions.md

 Name | Description
 ---- | -----------
 extent | A geometry of the extent of the input geometries metadata | A JSON array composed of metadata input objects.
-Each indicates one desired measured for an output column, and optionally additional parameters about that column
+Each indicates one desired measure for an output column, and optionally additional parameters about that column

 The schema of the metadata input objects are as follows: